 John McLaughlin Architects is a practice that is putting architecture in a wider and international context – from their role as co-curator and co-commissioner of the Venice Architecture Biennale to architecture, education and master-planning.
 There is confidence in working at a range of scales and across various disciplines, while maintaining a focus on craftsmanship, details and materials.
 This is not only a new practice but a studio that demonstrates a new way of practicing in architecture.

 We take a flexible and collaborative approach, valuing research, ideas and a real philosophy for practice.
 We draw on investigation of the cultural, social and environmental context for each project.
 Taking our inspiration from Irish modern architects and designers, our designs have been noted for their beauty, understated elegance, and playfulness.
-Our approach has led us to win a number awards including the RIAI best emerging practice award in 2015.
+Our approach has led us to win a number awards including the RIAI best emerging practice award in 2015, and the Arthur Gibney Prize for architecture from the Royal Hibernian Academy in 2019.

 Our approach is collaborative, and all members of the team bring unique skills and expertise to create a rich design conversation.
 The team holds expertise in architecture, interior design, masterplanning, art, landscape and conservation.
 We also have shared interests in teaching, writing and research.
 Prior to establishing the practice, John was director of architecture with the Dublin Docklands Authority where he was responsible for the design many of the public spaces in the docklands including the Grand Canal Harbour District.